What are the most important things you should really know before taking a baby or young child to Dubai?

 Breastfeeding in Dubai

 Breastfeeding is encouraged for new mothers in the UAE.
-Coming from overseas though, you may find the Arab ladies are MUCH more discreet in how they go about it.
-If you are feeding out in public, it is courteous to use a breastfeeding cover and find yourself a discreet corner.
+Coming from overseas, though, you may find the Arab ladies are MUCH more discreet in how they go about it.
+If you are breast feeding in Dubai out in public, it is courteous to use a breastfeeding cover and find yourself a discreet corner.

 Bottle feeding in Dubai